Filippo011235/B.Eng-Thesis-WaSoR/README.md

 ## SVM
-Following the projects of [M. Yang and G. Thung](http://cs229.stanford.edu/proj2016/report/ThungYang-ClassificationOfTrashForRecyclabilityStatus-report.pdf), and [Sakr et. al.](https://ieeexplore.ieee.org/document/7777453), firstly I had researched the Support Vector Machine algorithm, with the Bag of Features technique.
-In addition, a 10-fold stratified crossvalidation was applied, to compensate for uneven classes.
+I started with the classical machine learning approach.
+Following the projects of [M. Yang and G. Thung](http://cs229.stanford.edu/proj2016/report/ThungYang-ClassificationOfTrashForRecyclabilityStatus-report.pdf), and [Sakr et. al.](https://ieeexplore.ieee.org/document/7777453), I had researched the Support Vector Machine algorithm, with the Bag of Features technique.
+In addition, 10-fold stratified cross-validation was applied, to compensate for uneven classes.
+No data augmentation was applied.
-I implemented it in Matlab(the Computer Vision Toolbox is required).
-Main script for SVM is [here](./SVM/SVM.m).
+The algorithm had been implemented in Matlab(the Computer Vision Toolbox is required). \
+Main SVM script is [here](./SVM/SVM.m).

 <!-- In a nutshell, bag of features learns K points(usually 500) from the training set images  -->